 Proposed Plan - the Proposed Plan identifies where new development should take place and where it should not and articulates the ambitions and priorities for the future development of the Plan area.
-The preparation of the proposed Plan is to be informed by community engagement and a wide range of other policy and strategy documents.
-The Scottish Government guidance sets out requirements in relation to the form and content of the Proposed Plan.
-The Proposed Plan is published for consultation, after which Proposed Plans can be modified.
+The preparation of the Proposed Plan is to be informed by community engagement and a wide range of other policy and strategy documents.
+The Proposed Plan is published for consultation.
+It is at this stage that representations can be submitted on the specific topics and proposals of the plan, for example on green belt, built heritage and proposed development sites.
+Proposed Plans can be modified following the consultation stage.